clackary/open-telemetry-swift/README.md

 # Welcome to the _opentelemetry-swift_ Linux Port #

-This project is a fork of the _opentelemetry-swift_ (OTEL) reference implmentation (which runs only on Apple operating systems (MacOS, iOS, tvOS, et al.) that adds support for Linux distributions[^1].
+This project is a fork of the _opentelemetry-swift_ (OTEL) reference implementation (which runs only on Apple operating systems (MacOS, iOS, tvOS, et al.) that adds support for Linux distributions[^1].
 The official _opentelemetry-swift_ project is restricted to Apple operating systems due to its dependency on several Apple-specific libraries; namely, _os.log_ and _os.activity_.
 The latter is problematic for other platforms, in that it a) relies on Apple kernel support;